bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `GENPWDR` generates a complex time domain signal corresponding to a powder pattern.
-This signal has unit amplitude and replaces any data currently in the visible processing buffer (buffer 1).
-The parameter freq sets the width of the powder pattern in the current frequency units.
+This signal has unit amplitude and replaces any data currently in the visible processing buffer.
+The parameter freq sets the width of the powder pattern in the current frequency units (as displayed and set by `UNIT /FREQ`).
 If freq is omitted RNMR will prompt for it with a default of 1.
-The parameter phase controls the phase of the generated signal.
-If phase is omitted RNMR will not prompt for it and will use a phase of 0.
-THe parameter sw is the sweep width in the current frequency units and determines the time per point of the generated signal.
-If sw is omitted RNMR will not prompt for it and will use the current buffer sweep width.
-Legal values for sw are real numbers strictly greater than zero.
-If a valid value of sw is entered, RNMR resets the sweep width of the visible processing buffer to sw.
-The parameter fctr is a factor controlling the number of orientations that are considered when generating the signal.
+The phase of the sine wave should be specified in degrees.
+If the phase is omitted RNMR will not prompt for it and will use a phase of 0.0.
+The  parameter sw is the sweep width of the generated signal.
+If sw is not specified RNMR will not prompt for it and will use the current sweep width of the visible processing buffer.
+If a value of sw is entered then the time step in the buffer will be altered to match the requested sweep width.
+The final parameter, fctr, is a factor controlling the number of orientations that are considered when generating the signal.
 The number of orientations is equal to 3*freq*dstep*1e-3*fctr*size or 1 whichever is larger.
 Values of fctr must be between 0.5 and 2.0 inclusive.
 ## GM
 Gaussian multiply FID